Underwater Films Only!

 2. The name of the filmmaker(s).

-3. A brief introduction of the film.
-(250 words or less)
+3. A brief introduction of the film (100 words or less).

-By submitting this information with the film specified above, to the 2017 San Diego UnderSea Film Exhibition, I am declaring that all the above information is true to the best of my knowledge, and that I have all legal rights--including legal rights to the music--to submit this film for public screening at 2017 SDUFEX film exhibition.
-My submission of this film is my affirmation as to the truth of its content, in lieu of a signature.
+By submitting the above information along with your film to the 2018 San Diego UnderSea Film Exhibition, you will be declaring that all the included information is true to the best of your knowledge and that you have all legal rights, including legal rights to the music, to submit this film for public screening at the 2018 SDUFEX film exhibition.
+Your submission of the film is your affirmation to the truth of this declaration, in lieu of a signature.

 Additional information, deadlines, and rules are listed below:

+• 10 Minutes Max.
 5 to 10 minutes in length with at least 50% of the footage shot underwater.
 Films will only be selected for this category if they are narrated.
-We are looking for films that tell a story – we strongly encourage submissions with more substance in this category, and these will be judged accordingly.
-Please note that only a maximum of two films in this category (up to 10 minutes) per evening may be selected, and so film makers will stand a much greater chance of being selected if they submit in the 5 minute category.
+In this category we are looking for films that tell a story – we strongly encourage submissions with more substance in this category, and these will be judged accordingly.
+Please note that only a maximum total of three films in this category (up to 10 minutes) per evening may be selected, and so film makers will stand a much greater chance of being selected if they submit in the 5-minute category.

 • Black Video Lead-In: Record or add a one (1) second black lead-in at the front of your video.

 • You must have the legal right to use all visual footage, images, audio, and music contained in your film.
-Your entry via FilmFreeway will certify that you have all legal rights to the content of your film entry.
+You will be required to certify this in your entry email.

 • Judges will not be permitted to submit films for consideration.